codinggita/CGXSwarrnim/Semester-1/Git & GitHub/16. git reset • --soft • --mixed • --hard • HEAD • git revert/Assignment.md

    git status
    ```

-3. Create a file named `reset-comparison.txt` and write in your own words:
+3. write the short answers in your own words in your notebook:
    - What is the difference between `--soft`, `--mixed`, and `--hard`?
    - Which one keeps changes staged?
    - Which one discards the changes completely?